prydonius/spinning_cursor/README.md

 #### Suggestions

 There isn't much this library should do, but a good suggestion is always welcome.
-Make sure to use the issue track on GitHub to make suggestions -- and fork & pull request if you want to implement it yourself, of course.
+Make sure to use the issue tracker on GitHub to make suggestions -- and fork & pull request if you want to implement it yourself, of course.

 #### More Cursors!